 The school counselor is available to assist students with a wide range of personal, social, and family concerns, including emotional or mental health issues and substance abuse.
-A student who wishes to meet with the school counselor should call or visit the campus counseling office to schedule an appointment.
+A student who wishes to meet with the school counselor should go to the Counselor's office and ask to see a counselor.
+If unsuccessful, contact the campus Principal immediately.
 As a parent, if you are concerned about your child's mental or emotional health, please speak with the school counselor for a list of resources that may be of assistance.